takiwaki/Blastwave/HYD1D/README.md

       make all

 # How to change parameter
 Let us try to change the parameters.
 Before change it.
-Change the name of the previous directory.
+Confirm you are logining in `more.cfca.nao.ac.jp`.
-If you are still in `analysis`, change directory.
+If you are still in the directory where `Simulation.x` exists, change the directory.

-    cd ../..
+    cd ..
+    ls

+You may find the following directries.

+    HYD1D_original HYD1D_model1

 As you did it, you start the simulation by copying the original program.
 Here `_model2` is an example.

     cp -r HYD1D_original HYD1D_model2